 The following section provides a presentation and review of the Group's loan portfolio.
 The review deals with the overall loan portfolio, followed by a report on the individual sub-portfolios.
-The figures include individual and collective impairments, which are itemized in part 4.8.
+The figures include impairments in all stages, which are itemized in part 4.8.